-The cycle of change is a model that was invented by “Prochascka and DiClementi” who were two psychologists looking to invent a road-map for people to help them overcome changing habits and addiction.
-It was originally invented to help those who wanted to give up smoking, but since its invention it has become a very useful tool in helping people in all addictions known as the Addicts Cycle of Change.
+The cycle of change is a model that was invented by “Prochaska and DiClementi” who were two psychologists looking to invent a road-map for people to help them overcome changing habits and addiction.
+It was initially created to help those who wanted to give up smoking, but since its invention, it has become a very useful tool in helping people in all addictions known as the Addicts Cycle of Change.

-The Addicts cycle of change is based on the idea that changing the behavior of people in active addiction does not happen with one step only.
+The Addict’s Cycle of Change is based on the idea that changing the behaviour of people in active addiction does not happen with one step only.
 It has been shown that people go through a process which involves different stages.
 The different stages are:

 The maintenance stage helps people continue with the progress made already.
 It involves staying abstinent from drugs and alcohol and following the tools learnt while in treatment.
 Part of what we offer here at Hope is a chance to start working a 12 Step program.
 Our clients attend three AA/NA (Alcoholics Anonymous/ Narcotics Anonymous) meetings each week and by continuing this as well as the CBT work once leaving treatment brings an opportunity for a full and happy life in recovery.
 We also offer our clients the opportunity to go and spend some time in a nearby Sober House to help with the transition from primary treatment.

 The tools that we provide our clients with at Hope means that there is a good chance of the addict leaving treatment and having a free, happy and healthy life in recovery.
 The alternative to this in the cycle of change is relapse, in turn starting the cycle again.